The Effects of Fatty Foods and Fats - Saturated, Unsaturated, Polyunsaturated and Trans Fats - on the Human Body

 These fats are saturated and antimicrobial.
 They do not need bile salts for digestion and are directly absorbed to provide energy fast.
 Thus these fats are not stored and hence do not increase weight.
 They also benefit the immune system.

 These are also microbial in action, absorbed directly to give energy fast and thus not stored as fat.
 They increase the metabolism rate and hence contribute to weight loss.
 They too benefit the immune system.

-They are found in tropical oils like coconut oil etc and butter fat.
+They are found in tropical oils like coconut oil and butterfat.

 Long Chain Fatty Acids